Forest-Economy-Alliance/SpecieFi/README.md

 ## Process

+- Download the GitHub repository as a ZIP.
+Unzip the contents.

+- `cd Specifi`
+- `npm install`

-Step 1.
-Copy the 4 mp3 files to the `android/app/src/main/res/raw/*.mp3` folder.
+- Copy the 4 mp3 files to the `android/app/src/main/res/raw/*.mp3` folder.
-Step 2.
-Copy the 100 images to the `assets/images/*.jpg` folder.
+- Copy the 100 jpg files to the `assets/images/*.jpg` folder.

-Step 3.
+- `cd android`
+- `./gradlew assembleRelease` (The app will be built in `android/app/build/outputs/apk/release/app-release.apk`)

+- Copy this app to the device and run it.

+:white_check_mark: